Sunday, June 28, 2020

 The house at 471 Jarvis Street was built for Thomas Thompson in 1874.
 The house goes by the name Elderslie and was owned at one time by Alexander Morris who served as a Conservative for Toronto East.
 He was in opposition to the government of Oliver Mowat who lived at 372 Jarvis Street.

 Oliver Mowat bought a lot at 372 Jarvis Street in 1856 to build a home for himself.
 Mowat was one of the Fathers of Confederation and later served as the Premier of Ontario.
 His six consecutive majority governments sets a record of 24 years in power and speaks of how well loved he was.
 This Georgian style house was only his for six years before he sold it.
 Over the years it has belonged to several people as well as being headquarters for CBC for awhile.
-It currently serves the National Ballet of Canada.
+It currently serves as Canada’s National Ballet School .
 There are further pictures and details in our blog celebrating Sir Oliver Mowat and his contributions to Canada.

 Beside the Jarvis Street Baptist Church, at 337, stands a house that was built in 1849 for Samuel Platt.
 Samuel had made his fortune as a brewer until he went into politics in 1845 as a city councilor.
 In 1872 he became involved in planning the young city waterworks before being elected as an independent MP for Toronto East, a position he held until 1882.
 His house now serves as the Toronto Baptist Seminary, also known as Church House to the pastors who visit there.